shy-pear/Supply-Chain-Analysis/README.md

 Supply Chain Data: https://www.kaggle.com/datasets/harshsingh2209/supply-chain-analysis

 ## Limitations and Next Steps
 There are several ways to expand this project, mainly by continuing the analysis in areas of transportation and routing.
 Furthermore, this dataset has limited data.
-Companies are likely to keep track of more details, which can be very useful to produce more detailed and viable predictions and recommendations.
+Companies are likely to keep track of more features, which can be very useful to produce more detailed and viable predictions and recommendations.

-Another way to expand the project is by displaying visuals using a data visualization platform such as Power BI which can help me produce more detailed visuals.
+Another way to expand the project is by displaying visuals using a data visualization platform, which can help me produce more extensive visuals.